 In other words, code in MVC is scattered all over the place and there’s quite a bit of ceremony to get a page rendered.
 MVC works great for real “applications” that require extensive logic to display pages.
 But MVC is terrible for mostly static content pages that only have minimal server logic embedded in pages like landing pages, company or product and news sites, etc. that require a little bit of dynamic logic.
 This type of content is much better served by self-contained script pages.

-RazorPages mostly addresses this scenario, but at the same time it is also powerful enough to create much more complex application with a fresh new CodeBehind model that allows attaching multiple `actions` based on HTTP verbs.
-The code behind can have common startup code and specific for GET and POST operations for example.
-This is a different way of doing MVC that has much more in common with client side frameworks like Angular or Vue than standard MVC.
+RazorPages mostly addresses this scenario, but at the same time, it’s also powerful enough to create a much more complex application with an optional fresh new PageModel class that allows attaching multiple actions based on HTTP verbs.
+This optional `CodeBehind` like approach has common startup code and specifics for GET and POST operations, for example.
+This is a different way of doing MVC that has much more in common with client-side frameworks like Angular or Vue than ASP.NET MVC.

 One thing to understand is that RazorPages still requires an ASP.NET Core application to be deployed on the server.
-Unlike WebForms or WebPages which ‘just work’ by dropping a page in a virtual folder or Web site, RazorPages are hosted inside of its own ASP.NET Core application, which means you still have to build and deploy that application.
-But it also provides the benefits of being able to create custom components and taking part of the ASP.NET Core Middleware pipeline and everything else that ASP.NET Core’s base functionality provides.
+Unlike WebForms or WebPages, which ”just work” by dropping a page into a virtual folder or website, RazorPages are hosted inside of their own ASP.NET Core application, which means you still have to build and deploy that application.
+Once the application is up however you can simply add or update Razor Pages while the application is running as Razor Pages are dynamically compiled at runtime.
+Because Razor Pages is part of an application, it also provides the benefits of being able to create custom components and take part of the ASP.NET Core Middleware pipeline and everything else that ASP.NET Core’s base functionality provides.
 It’s up to you to decide what you want to support.

-RazorPages use the same exact Razor syntax that MVC uses so unlike WebPages which was actually was a different product, RazorPages and MVC Views share the same Razor engine and parsers and you can move Views between the two models easily.
-If you really want to get fancy you can even mix and match and use RazorPages and MVC in the same application.
+RazorPages use the same exact Razor syntax that MVC uses, so unlike the older WebPages technology, RazorPages and MVC Views share the same Razor engine and parsers and you can move Views between the two models easily.
+If you really want to get fancy, you can even mix and match and use RazorPages and MVC in the same application.
 A common scenario might be to use RazorPages for HTML content and MVC for API requests.

 Listing 5 shows an example of a self-contained scripted Razor page that includes a model and controller methods inline.